Can You Use Regular Potting Soil for Succulents and Cacti?

 Regular potting mix does not meet these needs because it tends to be heavy and dense, which causes the roots to suffocate over time.

-What Kind of Soil Do Succulents and Cacti Need?
+Soil Requirements for Succulents and Cacti

 The soil that succulents and cacti need needs to be light, airy with good drainage, and doesn’t retain water excessively or not enough, so they never dry out completely.